The way VAT is handled for online sales from businesses worldwide to consumers (that is, B2C) in the European Union (EU) changed on 1 July 2021.

 Note that the consignment value is key here, rather than the value of the individual items that comprise it.

-Alternatively, you can continue to operate as you do today and allow for import VAT to be applied at customs.
+Alternatively, you can continue to operate as you have done previously and allow for import VAT to be applied at customs.

-If you’re selling to EU consumers through an online marketplace such as Amazon or eBay then, as of 1 July 2021, you may no longer need to account for the VAT.
+If you’re selling to EU consumers through an online marketplace such as Amazon or eBay then you may no longer need to account for the VAT.

 Instead, the VAT will be charged and accounted for by the marketplace itself in its role as a deemed seller.
 You should speak to your online marketplace about how to proceed if this is the case.